dominicm00/ham/docs/architecture/decisions/0009-ham-project-goals.md

 Ham **will probably** be compatible with Windows.
 Windows compatibility is more complex than Unix platforms.

+### Simplicity
+Ham **will** prioritize simplicity in design.
+Simplicity should only be sacrificed for speed when benchmarks show a significant need.
+Marginal/theoretical improvements should not complicate the architecture.

 ## Consequences
 With a defined set of goals/non-goals Ham has a framework to evaluate architectural/development choices.
 The focus on debugging and user-facing improvements should give Ham the value proposition for projects to use it exclusively.